mantonioisc/yet-another-jee-project/src/main/resources/README.txt

 	Other important consideration is to avoid placing other hibernate definitions inside lib/ directory, because version errors occurs when deploying in JBoss.

+- Imported to subversion
+			svn import jpa-ejb3-jsf-project svn://localhost/jpa-ejb3-jsf-project

 ##############################TODO#############################
 +Clean up sample fils
-Test it in jboss 7
++Test it in jboss 7
 Extract dao class a parameter and use generics
-Import it into subversion
++Import it into subversion
 Try to run it from glassfish using the plugin
 Map the rest of the entities and make a quick unit test for them Create DAO EJB's